Jan 23, 2023

 - T4RSP or T4RIF: Statement of RRSP Income or Statement of Income from a RRIF.
 If you withdrew funds from your RRSP, RRIF, LRIF or PRIF.

 - T4A: Statement of Pension, Retirement Annuity and Other Income.
 Most commonly for income received from a workplace pension plan, annuity or RESP withdrawal.
-It also includes income from benefits you may have received related to the COVID-19 pandemic, as you must declare this income on your tax return.
+It also includes income from temporary COVID-19 related benefit programs like Canada Recovery Benefit (CRB), Canada Sickness Recovery Benefit (CSRB) or Canada Recovery Caregiving Benefit (CRCB), as you must declare this income on your tax return, in will also reflect any COVID-19 benefit repayments you made in the tax year.

 - NR4: Statement of Amounts Paid or Credited to Non-Residents of Canada.
 Were you an expat during the tax year?
 You’ll get this slip if you are a non-resident of Canada and made a withdrawal from an RRSP, RRIF, LRIF, PRIF or RESP, or if you earned investment income from a non-registered account.